Ten Important Questions You Should Ask a Potential Partner

 Posted Dec 17, 2014

 Many of my patients have asked me when it is appropriate for them to find out crucial information about someone they are thinking of continuing to date.
 They want to know early on if they should invest the time and energy that a quality relationship requires.
 My answer most often is: “When you are not yet invested in the outcome.”
 That means as early in a new relationship as you can.
-Their next obvious concern is the kinds of questions they should want answered.
+Their next obvious concern is the type of questions they should ask.

-There are many things you could ask that would gain you the information you need, but there are ten potent and successful data gathering questions that successfully begin the process of really knowing who someone is.
+There are many things you could ask that would gain you the information you need, but there are 10 potent and successful data gathering questions that successfully begin the process of really knowing who someone is.
 Because they are deeply intimate inquiries, it is also important that you approach your potential partner from authentic curiosity and a love of mutual exploration.

 If you both are interested in knowing what you can expect from each other in an intimate, long-term relationship, you should be readily willing to be just as open in return.
 Being willing to be as honest as you are able will give you the best chance of creating a heads-up as to what your chances of success are down the line.

-Following are ten questions that are often successful initiators of a strong beginning, along with some explanations and examples.
+Following are 10 questions that are often successful initiators of a strong beginning, along with some explanations and examples.
 As you go through them, explore what your own reactions and answers would be were you to be on the other end of someone who is looking for the same kind of genuine intimacy.

 We all are likely to have specific desires of our partners that are unlikely to be met over time.
 Those disappointments often result in frustration and sadness.
 People who are flexible, confident, and innovative don’t react with anger, pushiness, or attempts to control.
 Instead, they will talk about why their request is important to them, or offer to negotiate by giving something in return.
 If nothing works, they depend on their own resources and don’t punish.